OEKO-TEX Certification Guide

 We all want our textiles to be free of chemicals, sustainable, have a low environmental impact, and, very importantly, for employees in the industry to have well and safe working conditions in factories.

-Opt for textile products that are Oeko-Tex certified.
+Opt for textile products that are OEKO-TEX certified.
 It's a simple way to protect the environment while also keeping those harmful chemicals out of our home, from ourselves, and our surroundings.

 Related blog posts: